-Recently, we had a client by the name of Fatima.
+Recently, we had a Florida medical malpractice client by the name of Fatima.
 While we care about all our clients, Fatima's story struck us.
-Around the year 2014, Fatima's primary care doctor started noticing abnormalities in her blood work and urine results but refused to refer her to a specialist.
+Around 2014, Fatima's primary care doctor started noticing abnormalities in her blood work and urine results but negligently refused to refer her to a specialist.

-Meantime, the medical practice where Fatima was a patient was closed down.
-As the practice had multiple locations, she started seeing another doctor from a different location.
-Once the doctor saw her results he referred her to a cardiologist and from there the cardiologist referred her to a nephrologist (kidney doctor.)
-That's when Fatima found out that she had total kidney failure or end-stage renal disease, due to lupus and that she needed dialysis.
+Meantime, the Florida medical practice where Fatima was a Florida medical patient was closed down.
+As the practice had multiple locations, she started seeing another medical professional in a different location.
+Once this doctor saw her results, he referred her to a cardiologist and from there the cardiologist referred her to a nephrologist (kidney doctor).
+That's when Fatima finally had a diagnose and found out she had total kidney failure or end-stage renal disease, due to lupus and that she needed dialysis.

 As the saying goes, "timing is everything."
 The danger of lupus can range from light to severe.
-Early diagnosis, the right medication and proper treatment can keep the disease in a chronic, but manageable phase, so it does not progress to end-stage renal disease.
+Early diagnosis, the right medication, and proper medical treatment can keep the disease in a chronic, but manageable phase, so it does not progress to end-stage renal disease.

-After finding out her diagnosis, Fatima decided she wanted to go forward with a medical malpractice lawsuit because the doctors who saw her did not do their due diligence.
+After finding out her diagnosis, Fatima decided she wanted to go forward with a medical malpractice lawsuit for her initial doctors' failure to diagnose her condition and failure to do their due diligence.